rjbultitude/freqi/README.md

 This package aims to:

-* Provide a simple API for creating sets of frequencies from intervals
+* Provide a simple API for creating sets of frequencies from numeric intervals
 * Return actual sonic frequencies in Hz or relative frequencies for use with audio files
-* Return a set of frequencies of any length
+* NEW: Return frequencies from different tuning systems
-* Allow for any number of semitones per octave
+* Allow for any number of semitones per octave - Equal Temperament mode only
+* Return an array of frequencies of any length
 * Provide a way of creating frequencies from within the intervals
 * Handle bad data